authzed/workshops/mcp-assisted-authorization/2-schema.md

 This is how you verify correctness and discover errors like:

-undefined types
+- undefined types

-syntax problems
+- syntax problems

 The documentation indicates that schema errors can be debugged by reviewing the source and validation resources

 ## 3. Add Test Data

-Now let’s populate the system.
+Now let’s populate the system by building relationships between different objects.
+This is the core tenet of any Relationship-Based Access Control (ReBAC) system.
+The real power of ReBAC comes from transforming authorization questions into graph reachability  problems, and then answering them efficiently.

-Use natural language:
+Let's use natural language to create a relationship: (typically this would be done via an API/gRPC call in your app)

 ```
 Create test data where alice owns doc:readme, bob is an editor, and charlie is a viewer.
 ```

-Your assistant should call update_relationships to apply these relationships in memory.
+Your assistant should call `update_relationships` to apply these relationships in memory.
 That should result in something equivalent to:

 ```